Essays on the Active Powers of the Human Mind

-Essays on the active powers of the human mind is a book written by the Scottish philosopher Thomas Reid.
+Essays on the Active Powers of the Human Mind is a book written by the Scottish philosopher Thomas Reid.
 The first edition was published in 1788 in Edinburgh.

-It is the third and last volume in a collection of his essays on the powers of the human mind and was preceded by the first book: Inquiry into the Human Mind on the Principles of Common Sense (1764), in which Reid focussed on the senses, and the second volume: Essays on the Intellectual Powers of Man (1785), which focusses on human cognitive powers.
+It is the third and last volume in a collection of his essays on the powers of the human mind and was preceded by the first book Inquiry into the Human Mind on the Principles of Common Sense (1764), in which Reid focused on the senses, and the second volume Essays on the Intellectual Powers of Man (1785), which focuses on human cognitive powers.
 In this third volume, Reid discusses the active behavioral nature of the human mind, including discourses about free will, principles of action and morals.